zachkirsch/sisNotifier/README.md

 You can test if the script works by running `notifer.sh`:

-    sh notifer.sh <SIS username> <password file> <email>
+    sh notify.sh <SIS username> <password file> <email>

-For example, if your name is Jane Smith and your password is sotred in `password.txt`, run the following command:
+For example, if your name is Jane Smith and your password is stored in `password.txt`, run the following command:

-    sh notifier jsmith01 password.txt jane.smith@tufts.edu
+    sh notify.sh jsmith01 password.txt jane.smith@tufts.edu

 It should print out your grades to the terminal.